2022 South Korean presidential election: Background

-After a 2016 political scandal, president Park Geun-hye was impeached, and snap elections were called for 2017.
+Following a 2016 political scandal that led to the impeachment of president Park Geun-hye, snap elections were called for 2017.
 Moon Jae-in of the Democratic Party defeated Hong Joon-pyo of the Liberty Korea Party and Ahn Cheol-soo of the People Party by a wide margin in the May 2017 election, bringing the Democrats back to power after nine years.
 After three years in office, Moon's position was strengthened by his party's victory in the 2020 legislative election, which gave them an absolute majority of 180 out of 300 seats in the National Assembly.

 However, in the 2021 Seoul mayoral by-election, young voters in Seoul, who had traditionally sided with the Democratic Party, voted for the conservative People's Power Party (PPP) by large majorities: by a margin of 55.3 percent to 34.1 percent among voters in their 20s, and 56.5 percent to 38.7 percent among voters in their 30s.
 The incumbent administration was blamed for the housing crisis in Seoul which affected mostly younger citizens in their 20s and was rooted as the main cause of the Democrats' defeat, along with antifeminist sentiment among young male voters.
 The PPP elected 36-year-old Lee Jun-seok as their new party chief in June 2021.
 Lee's leadership campaign focused on young people and a big tent approach to the electorate, which was seen as a generational shift in South Korean politics.
 Lee had never held a public office.
 Several parties selected candidates for the presidential election who similarly lacked legislative or executive experience.
 Commentators observed that this reflected growing public distrust in South Korea's establishment politicians.

 Electoral system

-The president of South Korea is elected via a single-round plurality voting system, for a term of five years.
-Incumbent and former presidents are ineligible to seek re-election.
+The president of South Korea is elected by first-preference plurality (FPP), but with a two-party system and primary elections similar to those in the United States (sometimes called a partisan two-round system).
+The president serves a term of five years and cannot be re-elected.